 - Travel related to the covered transplants named in the Transplants benefit.
 Benefits are provided for travel of the member getting the transplant and one companion.
 The plan also covers lodging for members not in the hospital and for their companions.
-The member getting the transplant must live more than 50 miles from the transplant facility unless treatment protocols require the member to remain closer to the transplant center. - Travel for the member and one companion for cellular immunotherapy and gene therapy.
+The member getting the transplant must live more than 50 miles from the transplant facility unless treatment protocols require the member to remain closer to the transplant center. - Travel and lodging expenses related to services provided by Designated Centers of Excellence.
+See Premera-Designated Centers Of Excellence Program for medical care covered by this benefit.
+Air transportation and lodging must be booked by Premera's travel partner in order to be covered.
+Contact customer service to access our travel partner. - Travel for the member and one companion for cellular immunotherapy and gene therapy.
+See Cellular Immunotherapy And Gene Therapy.

-See the Summary Of Your Costs for any travel benefit limitations.
+See the Summary of Your Costs for any travel benefit limitations.